ITx-prash/ITx-prash/README.md

 📫 You can reach me on GitHub or Twitter at @ITx-prash.

-⚡ Fun fact:A Marvel fan and an average anime enthusiast.
+⚡ Fun fact: A Marvel fan and an anime enthusiast.